 Car insurance companies can ask for a ton of information when you sign up, and it might take a while to pull it all together.
-Here’s a handy list of everything you could be asked for.

 Make sure you find all these documents before you go to switch so there’s no delay when you take out your new policy that leaves you uninsured.

 If you’ve been in an accident, it might take a while for your insurance company to settle the claim – especially if they have to investigate who’s at fault.

 Until they work that out, you and the other driver will have ‘joint liability’.
 This can make the cost of insurance higher when you’re shopping around for a new deal.